Lucky Valley, Iowa

 Lucky Valley is a ghost town in Woodbury County, in the U.S. state of Iowa.

 History

 A post office was established at Lucky Valley in 1882, and remained in operation until 1903.
-With the construction of the railroad, business activity shifted to nearby Anthon, and the town's population dwindled.
+With the construction of the railroad, most business activity and the post office shifted to nearby Anthon, and the town's population dwindled.
 A cemetery marks the site.